Maraş massacre: Aftermath

 Opinions of witnesses include the following observations:

-Seyho Demir: "The Maraş Police Chief at the time was Abdülkadir Aksu.
+Şeyho Demir: "The Maraş Police Chief at the time was Abdülkadir Aksu.
 The massacre was organised by the Turkish secret service MIT, the Nationalist Movement Party (MHP) and the Islamists together...
 As soon as I heard about the massacre, I went to Maraş.
 In the morning I went to Maraş State Hospital.
 There, I met a nurse I knew...
-When she saw me, she was surprised: 'Seyho, where have you come from?
+When she saw me, she was surprised: 'Şeyho, where have you come from?
 They are killing everyone here.
 They have taken at least ten lightly-wounded people from the hospital downstairs and killed them.'
 This was done under the control of the head physician of the Maraş State Hospital.
 The lawyer Halil Güllüoglu followed the Maraş massacre case.
 The files he had were never made public.
 He was killed for pursuing the case anyway."

 Meryem Polat: "They started in the morning, burning all the houses, and continued into the afternoon.
 A child was burned in a boiler.
 They sacked everything.
 We were in the water in the cellar, above us were wooden boards.
 The boards were burning and falling on top of us.
 My house was reduced to ashes.
 We were with eight people in the cellar; they did not see us and left."